PokemonHacker1337/HackedFlashGames/README.md

 Age of War 2:
 Start with lots of money and XP, the cooldown for special moves has been disabled (ignore the cooldown timer), insane difficulty unlocked, infinite population.

+Big Truck Adventures 2:
+Failing any mission gives lives instead of losing them, infinite boost, time for all missions increased to 1 hour, losing all cargo will not make you fail.

 Castlevania: Ninja Gaiden:
 Infinite Health and Infinite Spirit.